Midnight

 A young woman named Eve Peabody arrives in Paris one evening by train.
 Unfortunately she’s all alone with nowhere to stay and nothing to her name but a purse with 25 centimes and an evening gown, and it’s pouring outside.
 Fortunately a kind taxi driver offers to take her around all evening looking for a nightclub job.
 Unfortunately she doesn’t sing well enough to find work, so she gives up, declining the taxi driver’s offer to stay in his apartment.
 Fortunately she finds a place to stay dry, crashing a high society party by passing her pawnshop ticket off as an invitation card.
 Unfortunately she joins the losing side of a bridge game, leaving her 4200 francs in debt.
 Fortunately a wealthy man, Georges Flammarion, has been watching her and slips the money into her purse.
 Unfortunately she has to continue her charade and finds herself taken to the Ritz by a wealthy lothario named Jacques Picot, unable to reveal that she is not the Baroness Czerny she claimed to be.
 Fortunately Flammarion has hatched a plan for her, and there’s an empty room at the Ritz already paid for in her name, with a full wardrobe for the days ahead.

 This pattern of alternating fortunes gets a little bit less regular as the movie goes on, but it holds until the end.
-In fact it’s even implied that it extends backwards.
+In fact it’s even implied that it extends backward.
 We’re told about Eve’s humble childhood in Kokomo, her aborted career as a chorus dancer, her series of relationships, her travels in Europe, and her attempt to win at roulette in Monte Carlo.
 A roulette wheel, incidentally, reflects the same pattern with its alternating red and black pockets.

 Once this pattern begins, it’s not hard to keep it going.
 The real challenge is to put on the brakes and end the film.
 The swings of fate are like a perpetual motion machine, and stopping it can feel like jumping off a moving train.
 Midnight ends happily on the prospect of marriage, but to get there it has to throw a wrench in the gears, and Tibor’s mad act before the judge feels more forced than the preceding incidents.